 What's Available for Advancing MS?

-Tysabri (natalizumab), Lemtrada (alemtuzumab), and Zinbryta (daclizumab) are options for relapsing patients who cannot tolerate or have had a poor response to other MS drugs.
-They are not usually first-line agents.
-Tysabri, an injection, can be associated with a rare, but often fatal brain disease known as progressive multifocal leukoencephalopathy (PML).
+Tysabri (natalizumab) and Lemtrada (alemtuzumab) are options for relapsing patients who cannot tolerate or have had a poor response to other multiple sclerosis (MS) drugs.
+They are not usually considered first-line agents.
+Tysabri, given as an intravenous infusion, can be associated with a rare, but often fatal brain disease known as progressive multifocal leukoencephalopathy (PML).

-Lemtrada has a novel dose regimen, but contains a boxed warning for serious side effects: autoimmune conditions, infusion reactions, and risk of cancer.
-Zinbryta is an injection given once monthly but can be linked with serious liver disease.
-All three drugs require a REMS restricted access program.
+Lemtrada, also given as an intravenous infusion, has a novel dose regimen of only 2 treatment courses, but contains a boxed warning for serious side effects: autoimmune conditions, infusion reactions, and risk of cancer.

 Will I Still Be Able to Walk with MS?

 Ampyra (dalfampridine) is a potassium channel blocker that was FDA-approved to improve walking in patients with MS. Ampyra is thought to improve nerve function, and in clinical trials it improved walking speed.
-Don’t use Ampyra if you have a history of seizures or kidney disease.
+However, you shouldn't use Ampyra if you have a history of seizures or kidney disease.